 The intent is to ensure that reserves and insurance levels are sufficient to cover extraordinary or catastrophic losses.
-The periodic evaluations will determine the sufficiency of the fund and the cost-effectiveness of maintaining a self-insurance program versus obtaining coverage externally, or a combination of the two.
+The periodic evaluations will determine the sufficiency of the fund and the costeffectiveness of maintaining a self-insurance program versus obtaining coverage externally, or a combination of the two.

 The Insurance Fund provides coverage for catastrophic or extraordinary losses and is not used to pay ordinary and routine losses, which are paid through the Risk Management Department's General Fund Budget.
-Approximately \$1.8 million was paid for this and premium outlays in 2005 and 2006.
-In 2007 and 2008, \$1.4 million and \$2.9 million were expended, respectively.
-For the 2009 budget year, cost are projected to increase to \$3.2 million.
+Approximately \$1.2 million and \$2.9 million were paid out in 2007 and 2008, respectively.
+For 2009, the transfer increased to \$3.52 million.